-I believe a leader's greatest challenge is their Ego—the version of themselves that focuses on personal recognition and fame.
-My work is to guide a foundational shift, helping leaders know when to shed these self-serving behaviors and adopt a new mindset that fosters collective success.
-In other words, to find their Alter Ego.
+I believe a leader's greatest challenge is ego, the version of themselves that focuses on personal recognition and fame.
+My passion is to provide systems, support, and processes to help guide a foundational shift, helping leaders know how to respond to situations in kindness, rather than in kind, and adopt a new mindset that fosters collective success.
+In other words, make sure they alter their ego.

 With a background in talent management, instructional design, and performance consulting, I am passionate about translating complex business needs into clear, actionable, and engaging learning experiences.
 Ultimately, my goal is to empower others to confidently own their influence and become the catalysts for long-term organizational success.